-25.1316 Electrical and electronic system lightning protection.
+25.1316 Electrical and l electronic system 25.1316 Proteção contra efeitos de descargas lightning protection. atmosféricas eletrônicos. para sistemas elétricos e

-- (a) Each electrical and electronic system that performs a function, for which failure would prevent the continued safe flight and landing of the airplane, must be designed and installed so that-- - (1) the function is not adversely affected during and after the time the airplane is exposed to lightning; and - (2) The system automatically recovers normal operation of that function in a timely manner after the airplane is exposed to lightning. - (b) Each electrical and electronic system that performs a function, for which failure would reduce the capability of the airplane or the ability of the flightcrew to respond to an adverse operating condition, must be designed and
+- (a) Each electrical and electronic system that performs a function, for which failure would prevent the continued safe flight and landing of the airplane, must be designed and installed so that-- - (1) the function is not adversely affected during and after the time the airplane is exposed to lightning; and - (2) The system automatically recovers normal operation of that function in a timely manner after the airplane is exposed to lightning. - (b) Each electrical and electronic system that performs a function, for which failure would reduce the capability of the airplane or the ability of the flightcrew to respond to an adverse operating condition, must be designed and installed so that the function recovers normal operation in a timely manner after the airplane is exposed to lightning.